hlascelles/karina_personal_website/_posts/kitchen/2013-04-02-aloo-tikki.md

 * 0.25 teaspoon salt

 **Methods:**
-* Start boiling the potatoes.
-* Meanwhile, make the tamarind chutney - handblender tamarind paste with roughly chopped dates and ginger, clove and chilli powder, and 40g water.
+* Boil the potatoes hours in advance, as it will take time for the starches to set as the potatoes cool down.
+Or boil them the day before.
+Or if you are boiling them last minute, spread them on a cold plate as soon as they are ready and put them in the coldest place available for at least a bit.
+<nbsp></nbsp>
 * Defrost the peas and handblender them with roughly chopped green chilli and garlic, cumin and coriander powder, and salt.
-* Once the potatoes are ready, spread them on a cold plate to cool them down.
 * Preheat a large frying pan with a generous amount of oil.
 Place the potatoes onto a chopping board and use a flat bottomed glass to [crush them into pancakes of uniform thickness](https://youtu.be/aPPRhlYwKYU?t=603).
 Fry them on both sides until golden brown.
+* Meanwhile, make the tamarind chutney - handblender tamarind paste with roughly chopped dates and ginger, clove and chilli powder, and 40g water.
-* Meanwhile, finely slice the red onion.
+* Finely slice the red onion.
 * Mix the yoghurt with salt.
 If it's thick, thin it out with water.
 * Once potatoes are golden brown on both sides, spread them on plates.
 Serve toped them with peas, yoghurt, tamarind chutney and onions.

-**Notes:** in India aloo tikki are an explosion of many flavours.
+**Notes:** In India aloo tikki are an explosion of many flavours.
 For a more authentic experience, add pomegranate seeds and chickpeas fried in oil with garam masala and lime powder (or green mango powder).